sendgrid/docs/source/User_Guide/email_activity.md

 **[Bounces]({{root_url}}/Glossary/bounces.html)** - When an email is attempted to be delivered, but the recipient mail server rejects it.

+**[Blocks]({{root_url}}/Glossary/blocks.html)** - When your IP address has been blacklisted or blocked by an ISP or messaging organization.
+Blocks are less severe than bounces and do not result in permanent suppressions: subsequent sends to blocked email addresses are not automatically suppressed.

 **[Spam Reports]({{root_url}}/Glossary/spam_reports.html)** - Whenever a recipient marks your email as spam and their mail server tells us about it.

 **Parse** - Whenever an incoming email is processed through the [Inbound Parse Webhook]({{root_url}}/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.html).